gamesbook/protograf/docs/source/customised_shapes.rst

       - second border sets a thick line for the bottom (south) edge; no color is given so it defaults to black

-      The lower rectangle has a thick *stroke_width* as its outline, with a default *fill* of white and default *stroke* of black.
+      The top rectangle has a thick *stroke_width* as its outline, with a default *fill* of white and default *stroke* of black.

       There are three *borders* that are set in the list (the square brackets